-Welcome to our grammar lesson about Spanish verbs of change and transformation.
+Welcome 😊 to our grammar lesson on Spanish verbs of change and transformation.

 List of verbs of change

-The most common Spanish verbs of change and transformation are:
+The most common verbs of change and transformation are:

 ponerse